While it’s true that most doors (especially front doors) open inwards, outward opening doors are not uncommon either.

 You can have the most secure deadbolt in the world but if the hinges are not protected, your outward swinging door remains extremely vulnerable.

-This is why reinforcing the hinges should be your first step to make your door impenetrable to thieves.
+This is why reinforcing the hinges should be your first step to making your door impenetrable to thieves.
 Fortunately, it’s neither time-consuming nor expensive.

 In order to prevent your outward opening door from removing, you want to make sure it has high-security hinges.